aalin/fuzzysearch/README.md

 # @aalin/fuzzysearch

-Clever fuzzysearcher.
+Clever and fast async fuzzy searcher.

-After looking for a good fuzzy searcher, and I couldn't find one, I decided to write my own.
+After looking for a good fuzzy matcher, and I couldn't find one, I decided to write my own.

 Install: